 What is “Body” in white wine?

-The term body in white wine refers to its texture, weight, and mouthfeel.
+The term body in white wine refers to tasting wine for its texture, weight, and mouthfeel.
 A full-bodied white wine typically has a rich and creamy texture, leaving a lingering sensation on the palate.
 It is often associated with wines that have higher alcohol content, more noticeable sweetness, and a fuller mouthfeel.
 On the other hand, light-bodied white wines are characterized by their crispness, low alcohol content, and refreshing qualities.
 These wines are often described as delicate and easy-drinking.

 When evaluating the body of a white wine, it’s essential to consider factors such as grape varietal, winemaking techniques, and aging process.
 For instance, Chardonnay can range from light to full-bodied depending on whether it undergoes malolactic fermentation or oak aging.
 Medium bodied white wines are white wines with an alcohol content between 12,5% and 13,5%.